pyinstaller/pyinstaller/doc/source/Manual.rst

    is the tuple, ``( '/abs/Python/lib', '/abs/Python/lib/pkg/subpkg' )``

+``copy_metadata( 'package-name' )``:
+   Given the name of a package, return the name of its distribution metadata folder as a list of tuples ready to be assigned (or appended) to the ``datas`` global variable.

+   Some packages rely on metadata files accessed through the ``pkg_resources`` module.
+   Normally |PyInstaller| does not include these metadata files.
+   If a package fails without them, you can use this function in a hook file to easily add them to the bundle.
+   The tuples in the returned list have two strings.
+   The first is the full pathname to a folder in this system.
+   The second is the folder name only.
+   When these tuples are added to ``datas``\ , the folder will be bundled at the top level.
+   If *package-name* does not have metadata, an AssertionError exception is raised.

 ``get_homebrew_path( formula='' )``:
    Return the homebrew path to the named formula, or to the